kanyun-inc/ytk-learn/docs/gbdt_experiments.md

 #### Data

 Experiments are conducted on [Higgs](https://archive.ics.uci.edu/ml/datasets/HIGGS).
-The task is of binary classfication.
+The task is of binary classification.
 The size of train set is 10,500,000 and the number of features is 28, and we use the last 500,000 samples as test set.

 #### Environment